TomosRich/PLIF-Processing/paper.md

 A is equal to Absorbance, $I_{x}$ is light intensity at x, and $I_{y}$ is light intensity at y.
 \end{center}

+to obtain another equation referring to absorbance in terms of light intensity.
+These two can be rearranged to obtain an equation in which ($\varepsilon$) is the only unknown.

 $$
 \label{epsilon_eq}
-I_{x}-I_{y} = \varepsilon bc
+I_{x}-I_{y} = \varepsilon bC
 $$
 \begin{center}
 A rearrangement of the Beer Lambert law. $I_{x}$ is light intensity at x, $I_{y}$ is light intensity at y, $\varepsilon$ is absorptivity, b is path length between a and b, and c is concentration.
 \end{center}

-This code is currently designed to take images of two calibration tanks in the path of the laser, the background flow, and a pixel to mm calibration target as input.
-These are used to calculate the gradient of a line through the tank intensities, and an offset to make this line go through zero.

-Methods to calculate the absorptivity $\varepsilon$ of a solution vary, this software package includes a package of code to iteratively calculate this from the calibration images.
+This equation can be solved at each pixel of each calibration image in order to create an image analagous to each row of pixels being illuminated as if they were the top row closest to the laser, along the path of laser streaks.
+This removes the problem of increased attenuation during the calibration process relative to experiments.
+This method is dependent on having an accurate estimate of the absoprtivity ($\varepsilon$) Methods to calculate the absorptivity $\varepsilon$ of a solution vary, this software package includes a package of code to iteratively calculate this from the calibration images.
 This process mostly uses the existing code and is designed to be optional.
+This would be represented in \autoref{calexpl} by an optional repeating loop of the bottom row, in which the calibration image is generated.
+This loop runs until the light intensity ratios measured from the calibration tanks match the ratios of dye concentrations within them, and it can be configured to prioritize a specific region for optimization.

 # Package Functions